National Paralympic Committee

-A National Paralympic Committee (NPC) is a national constituent of the worldwide Paralympic movement.
-Subject to the controls of the International Paralympic Committee (IPC), NPCs are responsible for organizing their people's participation in the Paralympic Games.
+A National Paralympic Committee (NPC) is a national organisation recognised by the International Paralympic Committee (IPC) as the sole representative of the Paralympic Movement in the NPC's country or territory.
+NPCs are responsible for organizing their athletes' participation in the Paralympic Games.

 Overview

-The Paralympic Games are a major international multi-sport event where athletes with physical disabilities compete; this includes athletes with mobility disabilities, amputations, blindness, and cerebral palsy.
+The Paralympic Games are a major international high-performance multi-sport event featuring the world's best athletes with disabilities who have either a physical, vision, or intellectual impairment.
 There are Winter and Summer Paralympic Games, which are held immediately following their respective Olympic Games, in the same host city.

-As of July 2025, there are 185 NPCs who are full members of the IPC.
+As of July 2025, there are 187 NPCs who are full members of the IPC.
 Only NPCs in good standing may enter athletes in the Paralympic Games.
 Within countries, some NPCs serve as the national governing body for one or more sports, while others only act as the IPC member with responsibility for Paralympic Games.